dharmx/vile/README.md

 Now, open `src/shell/combine.bash` then edit and match the `CACHE_PATH`, `QUOTE_PATH`, `INTERVAL` and `DEFAULT_QUOTE` with the fields `notify.cache_path`, `notify.quote_path`,
 `notify.default_quote` and `notify.interval` from `ewwrc`.

-> Note: `combine.bash` is created to be an alternative for `logger.py` functions since it is quite slow.
+> Note: `combine.bash` is created to be an alternative for some `logger.py` functions since it is quite slow.

 ### Layout Configurations